up-n-atom/8311/docs/why.md

 ???+ danger "AI-Generated Guidance & Reality Check"
-    If you arrived at this site based on advice, diagnosis, or directions provided by an AI or Large Language Model (LLM): **Please pause and consult with a qualified professional or a trusted human peer.**
+    If you arrived at this site based on advice, diagnosis, or directions provided by an AI or Large Language Model (LLM), please be aware that while AI can be a helpful starting point, it is prone to ***"hallucinations"*** and can inadvertently create echo chambers that reinforce incorrect assumptions or personal delusions.

-    While AI can be a helpful starting point, it is prone to ***"hallucinations"*** and can inadvertently create echo chambers that reinforce incorrect assumptions or personal delusions.
-This site is a dedicated space for enthusiasts to explore Passive Optical Networks (PON), fiber-to-the-home (FTTH) hardware, and the technical challenge of bypassing ISP equipment for educational purposes.
+    This site is a dedicated space for enthusiasts to explore **Passive Optical Networks (PON)**, fiber-to-the-home (FTTH) hardware, and the technical challenge of bypassing ISP equipment for educational purposes.

     We do not endorse or host content related to: